TrueZortal/UGMSSK/README.md

 ## Technical debt pit of shame and eternal suffering
 - revise attack/move SummonedMinion to work natively with drag/drop params passed from js
+- line of sight calculation is pretty bad for movement - revise dijkstra implementation(maybe, only affecting with speed 3+ though)
 - server side processing of move is approaching 1 second need to revise efficiency

 ## Things that'd be cool to have and will most likely be prioritised over the core to-do's because they are fun
+- floating damage text
 - revise how database is accessed (?)
 - implement "attack type" within minion class to enable different kinds of attacks e.g cleave, straight line, artillery, ranged, splash
 - implement "movement type" within minion class to enable different kinds of movement e.g flying/teleportation